solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 run GitHub Actions on GitHub runners or self-hosted runners for greater flexibility.

+For an example of how to execute GitHub actions against PostgreSQL, reference [Quickstart: Use GitHub Actions to connect to Azure PostgreSQL]

 #### Azure DevOps

 Azure DevOps includes multiple tools to improve team collaboration and